laboon/CS1699/deliverables/deliverable2.md

 ON A SEPARATE PAGE, include either a screenshot or output from a code coverage tool of your tests and the object they cover.

 There is no need to print out the code.
-It should be emailed to me or put on a publicly-available site such as Github BY THE BEGINNING OF CLASS.
+It should be emailed to me or put on a publicly-available site such as GitHub BY THE BEGINNING OF CLASS.

 At least three (3) unit tests should use mocks/doubles.